joeylitalien/rayone/README.rst

 Current Known Issues
 --------------------
-* Random artifacts regardless of sampling rate
+* Random artifacts when using one specular sphere (bug also present in smallpt)
 * Cannot retrieve radius of ``Sphere`` for ray hit since the scene is a ``Shape`` vector

 .. _smallpt: http://www.kevinbeason.com/smallpt